xtralifecloud/unity-sdk/Docs/push.md

 You need to change the following:

 - `<category android:name="com.clanofthecloud.sampleunityproject" />` to the Bundle Identifier of your application (under Player Settings, Android, Identification).
-- `<meta-data android:name="cotc.GcmSenderId" android:value="XXXXXXXXXX" />` to the sender ID that you received when creating the application.
+- `<meta-data android:name="cotc.GcmSenderId" android:value="\ XXXXXXXXXX" />` to the sender ID that you received when creating the application.
+Note that the first backslash + space are necessary, else the field will be interpreted as an integer and might overflow, breaking the application silently (if you spot an INVALID_PARAMETERS message in the log, double check that).
 - `cotc.GcmNotificationIcon` node with the name of a resource to be used as icon.
 - `cotc.GcmNotificationTitle` node with the name of your application.
 - If you are using facebook, you may need to remove `android-support-v4.jar` under Assets/Plugins/Android/Facebook/libs.